 This site provides information and data related to the TARP, which was created by the Emergency Economic Stabilization Act of 2008 (EESA)

 in response to the financial crisis.
 TARP includes several investment programs that helped stabilize an economy on the brink, unfreeze the markets that provide credit to businesses and families, and assist struggling homeowners facing foreclosure.

 The authority to make new commitments under TARP expired on October 3, 2010.
 Since then, Treasury has moved swiftly to replace temporary government support with private capital.
-As of March 31, 2013, Treasury has recovered more than 94 percent (or $395 billion) of the funds disbursed for TARP ($419 billion) and is now winding down its remaining TARP investments.
+As of February 28, 2014, cumulative collections under TARP together with Treasury's additional proceeds from the sale of non-TARP shares of AIG total $435.9 billion, exceeding total disbursements by more than $13 billion.
+Treasury is now winding down its remaining TARP investments.
 Treasury is also continuing to implement TARP initiatives to help struggling homeowners avoid foreclosure.

 This website provides information, reports, and data on each of the programs established through TARP, including their design, purpose, and results.

 TARP helped prevent a collapse of the American auto industry, saving more than a million American jobs.

 TARP helped stabilize America's banking system during the financial crisis.